miurla/morphic/README.md

    - SEARXNG_IMAGE_PROXY=true
    - SEARCH_API=searxng
    - SEARXNG_LIMITER=false # can be enabled to limit the number of requests per IP
+   - SEARXNG_DEFAULT_DEPTH=basic # Set to 'basic' or 'advanced'
+   - SEARXNG_MAX_RESULTS=50 # Maximum number of results to return from SearXNG

 3. Two configuration files are provided in the root directory: